Yucca baccata

-Yucca baccata (datil yucca or banana yucca, also known as Spanish bayonet and broadleaf yucca) is a common species of yucca native to the deserts of the southwestern United States and northwestern Mexico, from southeastern California north to Utah, east to western Texas and south to Sonora and Chihuahua.
-It is also reported in the wild in Colombia.
+Yucca baccata (datil yucca or banana yucca, also known as Spanish bayonet and broadleaf yucca) is a common species of yucca native to the deserts of the Southwestern United States and three states in Northern Mexico.

 The species gets its common name "banana yucca" from its banana-shaped fruit.
 The specific epithet baccata means 'with berries'.
 Banana yucca is closely related to the Yucca schidigera, the Mojave yucca, with which it is interspersed where their ranges overlap; hybrids between them occur.

 Description

 Yucca baccata is recognized by having leaves 50-76 cm long with a blue-green color, and short or nonexistent trunks.
 It flowers in the spring, starting in April to July depending on locality (altitude), and the flowers range from 5 to 13 cm long, in six segments, white to cream-coloured with purple shades.
 The flower stalk is not especially tall, typically 1–1.5 m.
 The seeds are rough, black, wingless, 3–8 mm long and wide, 1–2 mm thick; they ripen in 6–8 weeks.
 The indehiscent fleshy fruit is 8–18 cm long and 6 cm across, cylindrical, and tastes similar to sweet potato.